rdlabo-team/ionic-angular-library/projects/scroll-strategies/README.md

 # @rdlabo/ngx-cdk-scroll-strategies

 This is strategies of dynamic item size for `@angular/cdk/scrolling`.
 This allows you set specify each item size in the array to be used for Virtual Scroll.
+Although the repository name includes “Ionic” this strategy only works with Angular.

 This is a simple coding concept: